-You may have noticed that your iPhone, iPad and iPod touch attempt to auto-join known wireless networks.
-That said, have you ever wondered how exactly the mobile operating system determines which Wi-Fi network it should attempt to join automatically?
+You may have noticed that your iPhone, iPad or iPod touch attempts to auto-join known wireless networks.
+That said, have you ever wondered precisely how Apple’s mobile operating system determines which Wi-Fi network it should attempt to join automatically?

 Why’s this important?

-macOS simply attempts to auto-join the Wi-Fi network your computer has most recently connected to. iOS, on the other hand, handles Wi-Fi connections differently.
-That’s OK because you predominately use your iPhone, iPad or iPod touch on the go, where a bunch of nearby Wi-Fi networks are vying for its attention all the time.
+macOS attempts to auto-join the Wi-Fi network your computer has most recently connected to. iOS handles Wi-Fi connections differently because you predominately use your iPhone on the go and in places where a bunch of nearby Wi-Fi networks are constantly vying for its attention.

 Secure Wi-Fi networks are password-protected and have a padlock icon by their names

-Knowing how iOS decides which Wi-Fi network your iPhone or iPad will join automatically can go a long way toward optimizing your wireless performance by prioritizing your favorite networks over those you maybe joined once in the past, like a Wi-Fi in a random coffee shop.
+Knowing how iOS determines the Wi-Fi network your iPhone or iPad should auto-join can go a long way toward optimizing your wireless performance: you can prioritize your favorite networks over those you maybe joined once in the past, like a Wi-Fi in a random coffee shop.

 How iOS decides which Wi-Fi to auto-join

-When auto-joining networks, iOS tries to connect to networks in the following order:
+iOS tries to automatically join wireless networks in the following order:

-- Your most preferred network: This is the Wi-Fi network you most frequently use.
+- Most preferred network: This is the Wi-Fi network you most frequently use.

-- The private network you most recently joined: This requires no further explanation.
+- Private network you joined most recently: This requires no further explanation.

-- A private network: Private networks are also known as Virtual Private Networks, or VPNs.
+- Private networks: Private networks are also known as Virtual Private Networks or VPNs.
 Your device may have connected to a private network if you used one of the popular VPN apps, like NordVPN.
-Aside from VPNs, private networks are also those you set up in homes and offices and the Personal Hotspot on your iOS device.
+Aside from VPNs, private networks are also those you set up in homes and offices, including your iOS device’s Personal Hotspot.

-- A public network: If you connected to a Wi-Fi network from a hotel, airport, coffee shop or other public locations, you joined a public network.
-Some other examples of public Wi-Fis include Hotspot 2.0, Passpoint, EAP-SIM or Wi-Fi connections that are provided by some cellular carriers and cable providers.
+- Public networks: When you connect to a wireless network from a hotel, airport, coffee shop or other public locations, you join a public network.
+Some other examples of public Wi-Fi networks include Hotspot 2.0, Passpoint, EAP-SIM or Wi-Fi connections that are provided by some cellular carriers and cable providers.

 Read on to learn why you should care and what all of the above means in terms of daily use.